History of cooperatives in Canada: Rural cooperatives

 During World War I rural cooperatives expanded rapidly due to consumer demand for cheaper food.
 Moreover, farmers explored new ways of marketing and cooperative ways of saving and borrowing money.
 Cooperatives who experienced bigger growth included the new multipurpose Co-operative Fédérée (established 1910 in Quebec), and United Farmers' Co-operative (established 1914 in Ontario).

 By 1919 as farmers wanted to control the marketing of their products more, they were drawn in a system so-called "cooperative pooling".
 The principle of the system was to sign contracts with cooperative members to sell all their products through their cooperative.
 In return members would receive dividends.
 According to these principles farmers of Prairies organized wheat pools in the 1920s.
+Similarly, in the Okanagan, the grower-owned BC Tree Fruits Cooperative was established in 1936 to sell, store, and package fruit.

 Consumer cooperatives

 Early consumer cooperatives were created by immigrants from Europe who brought new economic ideas with them.
 They were British, Finnish, Italian, and Ukrainian workers, most commonly in the mining towns of Cape Breton, Northern Ontario, the Rocky Mountains and Vancouver Island.
 The British consumer theory of cooperation dominated.

 The consumer movement was supported by the Cooperative Union of Canada that was organized in 1909 and particularly by its General Secretary, George Keen.

 In mining communities one of the most successful stores was the British Canadian Co-operative Society in Sydney Mines.
 Started by recent arrivals from Britain, it strictly followed the Rochdale system.
 In 1908 it created an educational fund.
 Within 30 years the society was prospering; in 1938 it had nearly 3500 members and gross annual sales of 3 million dollars.
 From 1917 it was one of the largest consumer co-operatives in North America.

+There was an adoption of Brotherhood economics, created by Toyohiko Kagawa, within cooperatives in Atlantic Canada from 1910 to 1940.
+Initiatives were undertaken to establish Women's Co-operative Guilds, recognizing the potential of women to bolster the cooperative movement.
+While efforts were made to enhance women's participation, including programs like the "Women's Work" Program and "The Woman with the Basket" initiative, aimed at increasing their involvement, women encountered obstacles in attaining formal decision-making roles and equitable authority within cooperatives.
+Despite some advancements, such as the appointment of female delegates to the Congress of Nova Scotia Co-operative Societies in 1944, women's integration into decision-making processes within cooperative organizations remained challenging overall.